Broad bean season

 They are indeed carbohydrates helping to prevent rather than cause abnormally raised blood glucose; it’s the insoluble fibre and "resistant" starch that make the difference.
 Nutrition is indeed loaded with controversial and opposing opinions.
 The broad bean season is just one more.

-Let's talk about hunger considers how the poor could and should be taught to grow their own whole grains and legumes.
+Let's talk about hunger considers how the poor could be taught to grow their own whole grains and legumes.
 It's not rocket-science; or higher mathematics as the saying goes in Holland.
 Just a little knowledge about how to plant broad beans and corn would solve much of the problem.

 Freezing broad beans is a good alternative to make the protein available for the whole year.
+Sprouting them also gives twenty-times the dopamine.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.